 A creative approach to the science of wellbeing

-What if a brushstroke, a dance move, or a story share could rewire your brain, improve your immune functions, strengthen your relationships, boost your happiness and wellbeing, and transform the way you see yourself and the world?
+What if a brushstroke, a gesture, or a story share could rewire your brain, improve your immune functions, strengthen your relationships, boost your happiness and wellbeing, and transform the way you see yourself and the world?
+It can!

-So, get ready to paint, write, sing, move, share - and bring forth - a happier, healthier, more creative you!
+Get ready to paint, move, write, share, and create a happier, healthier, more creative you!

 Who is this book for?

-Creative Wellbeing is written for facilitators, educators, therapists, communities, artists, change-makers, helper, healers, seekers, organizations, and anyone yearning to connect with the expressive arts as a tool for healing and wholeness.
+Creative Wellbeing is written for facilitators, educators, therapists, communities, artists, change-makers, helper, healers, seekers, organizations, and anyone yearning to connect with the expressive arts as a tool for transformation.
 Whether you're navigating a life transition, guiding others through on the journey, or simply longing to bring more color to your everyday, this book offers a compass - painted with metaphor, movement, story, and reflection.

 Thrive participants share their experiences.